spotify/helios/docs/user_manual.md

 If is specified, Helios will unregister from service discovery and wait the specified number of seconds before undeploying.
 Optional, defaults to `0` for no grace period.

+#### rolloutOptions
+When helios master runs a `rolling-update`, the RolloutOptions will be constructed from the request parameters and job configuration with the following precedence:
+* Parameters included in the API request (eg, flags passed on the command line)
+* Parameters defined in the job configuration (of the job being rolled out)
+* The default value for the parameter as defined in the RolloutOptions class

 #### healthCheck
 A health check Helios will execute on the container.
 See the health checks